 The OSU OA Policy is intended to preempt or augment publisher default copyright terms.
 This is true whether the publisher requires a copyright transfer or not.
 If your publisher isn’t requiring you to opt out of the policy by getting a waiver, you are fully within your rights to take advantage of OSU’s policy.
 As OSU faculty, you retain copyright to the accepted manuscript (post-peer review, pre-typeset) version of your articles and can deposit them to the ScholarsArchive@OSU open access repository and other disciplinary open access repositories such as PubMed Central, use them for your classes, develop derivative works, and the like.

 ► Faculty articles are self-deposited and do not undergo any review.
-Please contact us with any questions.

 ► Since June, 2013, OSU faculty retain copyright to the accepted manuscript (post-peer review, pre-typeset, pre-publication) version of their articles and can deposit them into ScholarsArchive@OSU.
 Some publishers do allow the final typeset version to be deposited; contact us with questions about versions.